Sign In / Sign Out

 ASU ASL classes are open to all registered ASU students.
 There is no additional application procedure.

 The Department of Speech and Hearing Science offers a range of ASL courses during the fall and spring semester.
-Summer ASL courses are offered during the eight-week summer session.
+Summer ASL courses are offered during the six-week summer session.
 All courses are listed under "SHS" in the course catalog.

 Courses fill quickly.
 Departmental policy prohibits overrides into full courses.
 The only exception is graduating seniors who need SHS 202 and are graduating at the end of the semester during which they wish to take to ASL.
 There are no other exceptions.
 Registration errors, financial aid matters and previous registration attempts are not exceptions.